 Stratification models like the NS-SEC – as we discuss later – conflate class with status.
 This is not least because the effacement of economic struggles between workers and bourgeoisie, not to mention its elision of remnants of feudal rankings, prolongs unresolved debates about ‘conflictual’ positionings (Holmwood and Stewart, 1983; Wright, 1985).
 Moreover, in combining the twin dimensions of employment and wealth, the NS-SEC takes the post-war stability of social structures more or less for granted.
 Its socio-economic grading of people is problematic because, in combining position and possession, it incorporates presumptions of a stable and unchanging culture that puts professions at the top and unskilled labour at the bottom.

 Savage et al’s (2013) main ploy is to augment models that depend on social and economic assets with Bourdieu’s notion of cultural capital.
 Here culture becomes another form of possession or resource (Savage et al, 2005).
-It is worth recalling however that, for Bourdieu, much of what he identified in the 1970s as cultural capital (as distinct from social and economic capital) was associated with education.
+It is worth recalling however that, for Bourdieu, much of what he identified in the 1970s as cultural capital (as distinct from social and economic capital) was associated with education (see also Serres and Wagner, this volume).
 As far as France was concerned, the agency education gave in terms of ‘world-making’ had to be reckoned with (cf Bourdieu, 1989).
 While culture for Bourdieu, as an anthropologist, has a much wider range of meanings than what is learnt in schools, he took education, at the time of writing Distinction, to be one of the pillars of class.
 Specifically, he saw education as granting a different kind of ‘social power’ to that exercised by the rich.
 His appraisal of class in France is thus of two countervailing hierarchies, one built on wealth and economic power and the other pivoting on cultural influence and educational attainment.

-Contrastingly germane to understanding differences with Bourdieu’s (1984) studyreferred to as ‘benign capitalism’n which wages were rising and the rich were being taxed out of existence.
+Contrastingly and germane to understanding differences with Bourdieu’s (1984) study, there was a different narrative dominating UK politics.
+This was sometimes referred to as ‘benign capitalism’ and figured supposedly around a redistribution of wealth in which wages were rising and the rich were being taxed out of existence.
 True, sizable profits still went to capital, but to the extent capital was said to lie in the hands of the pension funds, it was arguable that the 19th century picture of wealth being appropriated by exploitative capitalists was out-dated.
-In place of an oppositional division of class between workers and owners of capital, it had become possible for proselytisers of benign capitalism to paint an impression of a circular flow of wealth in which everyone supposedly benefits
+In place of an oppositional division of class between workers and owners of capital, it had become possible for proselytisers of benign capitalism to paint an impression of a circular flow of wealth in which everyone supposedly benefits.
+Such a picture also helped pave the way for a version of stratification that centred on the employment ladder.

 Given the abandonment of benign capitalism (aided by deregulation of the banking system), stratification models might be thought to have had their day.
 The shift in culture towards favouring a ‘trickle down’ economics, in which the few benefit over the many, has put paid to dreams of a safer, more equal world.
 As investment vehicles, the pension companies, who were supposed to recycle profits back to the workers, now compete alongside hedge funds and private equity firms, to say nothing of the hoards held by oligarchs and super-rich.
 At the time of writing, the UK chancellor George Osborn is introducing ‘reforms’ that do away with the monopoly of pension funds by annulling the need for pensioners to take out annuities.
 In further allowing early access to pension pots, he seems intent on blowing a final hole in the picture of benign capitalism.